The Bankrate promise

-Benefits of working with an online broker
+Advantages of working with an online broker

-One of the biggest advantages of working with an online broker is that you’ll likely avoid paying any commissions on transactions involving stocks or exchange-traded funds (ETFs).
+One of the biggest benefits of working with an online broker is that you’ll likely avoid paying any commissions on transactions involving stocks or exchange-traded funds (ETFs).
 Some brokers even offer commission-free options trading.